pcuervo/new-era/plugins/wp-image-zoooom/readme.txt

 == Installation ==

 * From the WP admin panel, click "Plugins" -> "Add new".
-* In the browser input box, type "WP Image Zoooom".
+* In the browser input box, type "WP Image Zoom".
-* Select the "WP Image Zoooom" plugin and click "Install".
+* Select the "WP Image Zoom" plugin and click "Install".
 * Activate the plugin.

 OR...